-If you look around you and you don’t see any cosmetics business in your area, it might not necessary be because no one has not come up with the business idea.
+If you look around you and you don’t see any cosmetics business in your area, it might not necessarily be because no one has not come up with the business idea.

 I might just be that all business starters have discovered that the business will not lucrative therefore opt out..